 What to Bring to Your First Appointment

-Patients should make sure they bring the following to their first appointment at the Gastric Cancer Center:
+Patients should make sure they bring the following to their first appointment at the Center for Stomach Cancer Care:

 - Medical records

 - List of medications